LARRY R. KAISER, MD, FACS

 DEAN, CEO AND SENIOR EXECUTIVE VICE PRESIDENT

-An internationally renowned academic executive, thoracic surgeon, researcher and author, Larry R. Kaiser, MD, FACS is CEO of Temple University Health System, Senior Executive Vice President for the Health Sciences, and Dean of Temple University School of Medicine.
+An internationally renowned academic executive, thoracic surgeon, researcher and author, Larry R. Kaiser, MD, FACS is CEO of Temple University Health System, Senior Executive Vice President for Health Affairs, and Dean of Temple University School of Medicine.

 Prior to joining Temple, he was President of UTHealth, the University of Texas Health Science Center at Houston, where he was responsible for six schools, more than 10,000 faculty and trainees, and a 900-member physician practice.